{{ summaryHeading }}

 Base value

-The value a percent rate is applied to in a percent-of calculation.
+The amount that receives a percent rate in a percent-of calculation.

 Whole value

-The denominator used when a part is converted into a percentage of a total.
+The denominator used when a part is converted into a percent of a total.

 Original value